Mahesh Elkunchwar

-Mahesh Elkunchwar (born 9 October 1939) is an Indian playwright and screenplay writer in Marathi language with more than 20 plays to his name, in addition to his theoretical writings, critical works, and his active work in India's Parallel Cinema as actor and screenwriter.
-Today along with Vijay Tendulkar, he is credited as one of the most influential and progressive playwrights not just in Marathi theatre, but also in Indian theatre.
-In 2014, he was awarded the Sangeet Natak Akademi Fellowship, the highest honour in performing arts in India.
+Mahesh Elkunchwar (born 9 October 1939) is an Marathi playwright, screenwriter and actor.
+In addition to the over 20 plays he has written, Elkunchwar has also authored theoretical writings and critical works.

+He is credited as one of the most influential and progressive playwrights not only just in Marathi theatre, but also in Indian theatre.
+In 2014, he was awarded the Sangeet Natak Akademi Fellowship.

 Early life and education

-Born to a 9th generation Telugu Brahmin migrant family in Parwa village in Vidarbha region of Maharashtra, at the age of four he had to leave his parents and leave a city where he grew up a lonely child and hardly interested in studies, and raised outside of Indian urban centres.
+Born to a 9th generation Telugu Brahmin migrant family in the Vidarbha region of Maharashtra, Elkunchwar left home at the age of four to be raised outside of Indian urban centres.
 As films and theatre were taboo in his family, he saw his first play when he moved to Nagpur for his matriculation.

-Here he studied at Morris College, and went on to do M.A. in English from Nagpur University.
-While still in college came the turning point in his life, when one day he went to watch a film and unable to get a movie ticket, he ended up watching a play.
-That play was a veteran theatre director Vijaya Mehta's production of Vijay Tendulkar's Mee jinkalo mee Haralo (I Won, I Lost) in 1965.
-Deeply influenced by the play, he went to watch play again the following day and decided to write plays.
+He studied at Morris College, and went on to do a Master of Arts in English at Nagpur University.
+While still in college, he saw veteran theatre director Vijaya Mehta's production of Vijay Tendulkar's Mee jinkalo mee Haralo (I Won, I Lost) in 1965.
+Deeply influenced by the play, he went to watch the play again the following day and decided to begin writing plays himself.
 He devoted the next year to reading plays of all kind.